1959 New York Yankees season

 The 1959 New York Yankees season was the 57th season for the team.
 The team finished in third place in the American League with a record of 79–75, 15 games behind the Chicago White Sox.
 New York was managed by Casey Stengel.
 The Yankees played their home games at Yankee Stadium.

+This was the only season between 1955 and 1964 in which the Yankees failed to win the American League pennant.